mthornton-net/mthornton-net.github.io/_posts/2024-05-13-Verbose-GPO-Processing.md

 ![GPO Process](/images/posts/2024-05-13-GPO-Verbose/Screenshot-2024-05-13.png)

-Not only is this useful on troubleshooting which GPO is taking a long time to process but it can take the guessing work out from "Why is this taking so long?"
+Not only is this useful on troubleshooting which GPO or setting is taking a long time to process but it can take the guessing work out from "Why is this taking so long?"